durryx/python_liceo/README.md

 ## moti
 Charged particle trajectories under eletric and magnetic field.
-Predicted using physics and tested with numerical integration (and derivation), displayed with matplotlib Open with jupyter-notebook
+Predicted using physics and tested with numerical integration (and derivation), displayed with matplotlib <br>
+Open with jupyter-notebook
 ![image](moti/cicloide.png)
 ![image](moti/ciclotrone.png)